 If you ask interns to pay you for training or for the opportunity to work, you carry avoidable legal and reputational risk.
 Indian law expects the employer to pay the trainee, not the other way around.
+The safer route is to treat interns as learners, document the relationship clearly, avoid charging any fee, pay a fair stipend wherever possible, and keep an auditable trail of letters and agreements.

 Short answers to the questions employers ask most often